Cerithium atratum

 Overview

-Filmed laying eggs in a semicircular dot-cluster pattern in the Seagrass Meadow in February 2026, this cerith snail confirmed active reproduction in the saltwater system; the same event revealed two distinct cerith species sharing the biome.
+Filmed laying eggs in a semicircular dot-cluster pattern in the Seagrass Meadow in February 2026, this cerith snail confirmed active reproduction in the saltwater system.
+The same event revealed a second morphologically distinct cerith species sharing the biome; that species is tracked separately as Unidentified Cerith Snail 2.
+Species identity was confirmed as Cerithium atratum (Dark Cerith / Florida Cerith) on June 18, 2026.

 Identity